-- 1. Click the Resume button or press F8 to resume code operation.
-All of the LEDs on the board blink continuously in unison. - 2.
+- 1. Click the Resume button or press F8 to resume code operation. - 2.
 Click Step Over (F6) to do a single step over one source instruction. - 3.
 Click Step Into (F5) to do a single step into the next function called. - 4.
 Click Step Return (F7) to do a single step out of the current function. - 5.
 Double-click in the bar to the left of the source code to set a breakpoint.
 Double-click a breakpoint to remove it. - 6.
-Click the Registers tab to inspect the processor's registers.

-- 7. Click the Memory tab to inspect the memory contents. - 8.
+Click the Registers tab to inspect the processor's registers including the CSR registers. - 7.
+Click the Memory tab to inspect the memory contents including the Peripheral register monitors. - 8.
 Click the Suspend button to stop the code operation. - 9.
-When you finish debugging, click Terminate to disconnect the OpenOCD debugger.
+Turn on any peripheral in the Peripheral pane to add the peripheral to the Memory monitor. - 10.When you finish debugging, click Terminate to disconnect the OpenOCD debugger.

-Figure 5: Perform Debugging
+Figure 18: Perform Debugging